Vinogradov-solo/REST_API_ForWeatherSensor/README.md

-# REST_API_ForWeatherSensor
+# REST API For Weather Sensor

+A REST API service designed to receive data from a “Weather sensor”

+## Functionality

-REST API service that will receive data from the "sensor" The weather sensor, as a customer, measures the air temperature and determines if it is raining or not.
+- The weather sensor measures the air temperature, and determines whether it’s raining or not
-My REST API accepts data from the sensor and stores it in the database.
+- My REST API receives data from the sensor, and stores it into the database

+### Technology

+#### Details

-Since we don't have a real sensor, it will be our own Java Client, which will use RestTemplate to send HTTP requests to my service.
+- Since we do not have a real weather sensor, we will use our own Java client, which uses the RestTemplate to make HTTP requests to our service
+– Standard layers include controllers, services, config, DAO, models, repos, utils (validation) – Uses PostgreSQL database